-The adjustment assumes that the corporate event giving rise to a need to make an adjustment has an ex-date or a deemed exdate, and the event must affect the parcel of underlying securities.
+The adjustment assumes that the corporate event giving rise to a need to make an adjustment has an ex-date or a deemed ex-date, and the event must affect the parcel of underlying securities.
 ASX considers that the value of the option to both the taker and the writer is best preserved over the ex-date by maintaining the total exercise value.
 The total exercise value is the product of three parameters:

-- the quantity of option contracts - the number of the underlying securities represented by the option contract - the exercise price of option contracts in the series.
+the quantity of option contracts

+- the number of the underlying securities represented by the option contract - the exercise price of option contracts in the series.

 Corporate events that do not strictly affect shares in a pro-rata manner, that is proportionally, are generally excluded from an option adjustment.
 For instance, an entitlement issue of 50 shares for each shareholder, (irrespective of the number of shares held by a shareholder) is not a strictly pro-rata issue.
-But a bonus issue of 1 for 2 does result in an adjustment as it is a pro-rata issue of 50 new shares for each 100 old shares held.
+But a bonus issue of one for two does result in an adjustment as it is a pro-rata issue of 50 new shares for each 100 old shares held.

-The various adjustment circumstances and also a detailed treatment of option adjustments, titled Explanatory Guide for Option Adjustments can be found on the ASX website at www.asx.com.au/options (in the quick links section under corporate actions).
+The various adjustment circumstances and also a detailed treatment of option adjustments, titled Explanatory Guide for Option Adjustments can be found on the ASX website at asx.com.au/options.